Azure/Hadoop-Migrations/docs/hdinsight-databricks/migration-approach-hdinsight.md

 However, it is supported natively when using Synapse Analytics workspace.
 You can integrate your existing GIT hub repository or Azure Devops repository with your synapse workspace.
 By doing so you can easily automate your deployment process of synapse workspace to multiple environments.

-Steps to integrate your GIT with Azure synapse analytics: https://docs.microsoft.com/en-us/azure/synapse-analytics/cicd/source-control
+Steps to integrate your GIT with Azure synapse analytics: [Source control in Synapse Studio - Azure Synapse Analytics | Microsoft Docs ] (https://docs.microsoft.com/en-us/azure/synapse-analytics/cicd/source-control)

-Steps to setup CI/CD for Azure synapse analytics: https://docs.microsoft.com/en-us/azure/synapse-analytics/cicd/continuous-integration-delivery
+Steps to setup CI/CD for Azure synapse analytics: [Continuous integration & delivery in Azure Synapse Analytics - Azure Synapse Analytics | Microsoft Docs ](https://docs.microsoft.com/en-us/azure/synapse-analytics/cicd/continuous-integration-delivery)

 ## Benchmark